Our Approach to English

 It is likely to be present at birth and to be lifelong in its effects.

-    It makes learning to read and write much harder and can also cause difficultly with organisation, maths and memory.
-Dyslexic children need to discover self belief and determination to succeed to give them the mental strength to get through school.
-Every person is slightly different depending upon what sort of dyslexia they have.
+It makes learning to read and write much harder and can also cause difficulty with organisation, maths and memory.
+Children with dyslexia need to discover self belief and determination to succeed to give them the mental strength to get through school.
+Everybody is different.

 Facts about Dyslexia:

 - It can be hereditary – 1 in 10 people have dyslexia

 - Up to 50% suffer from visual stress

 - All have strengths and difficulties

 - The learning difficulty is not a result of lack of motivation but can lead to low self esteem if not recognised and diagnosed